VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 # CAD

 In general my goal is to change as few things as possible.
 I might actually copy all of the CAD files here in the future to simply give you one place to download them, but not for now.
 But, here are a list of things I changed:

-**Note**: Voron standards require that these parts be properly oriented to print without supports.
-I haven't done that yet, but if you put them the obvious way, they work.

 * [Stealth Idler](STL/y-gantry/ender_sw_stealth_idler.stl)
   * I provide the f3d and step files.
 This mod addressess two issues: